Dates of Changes to the Welfare system

 Since 2013 the Government has made changes to the country's welfare system which have affected many of households in Nottingham which claim benefits.

-More changes are to be made over the next few years which will affect both working and out of work households.
-If you think you might be affected, we want to make sure you know about the changes that have and will come into effect.
+More changes will be made over the next few years which will affect both working and out of work households.
+If you think you might be affected, we want to make sure you know about the changes before they happen.

 Whether you are worried about your job, the mortgage, getting into debt and benefits or if need advice and support:

 Further support is available from Advice Nottingham.
 Please visit Advice Nottingham.

 Below is an approximate timescale for the changes which have been confirmed so far, this will be updated as more changes are announced and timescales are confirmed.
 For more details on the changes, see the Booklet above

 Change: From the 15th of February new claimants aged 18 to 60 in Nottingham who are single and have no dependent children and who would previously have claimed Job Seekers Allowance, now claim Universal Credit.

 Once someone begins a Universal Credit claim, they will continue to claim UC even if their situation changes i.e. they find work; have children etc.

 From April 2016 changes have been made to Universal Credit which will make it less generous for working claimants.
 The amount a claimant can earn before their benefit payment starts to fall has been reduced and the rate at which the payment falls will increase.
 From April 2017, payments to support children has also reduced and is limited to two children.

 National Living Wage